adrybakov/rad-tools/docs/source/user-guide/scripts/rad-extract-tb2j.rst

 .. versionchanged: 0.6 Renamed from ``tb2j-extractor.py``

-If :ref:`--output_name <rad-extract-tb2j_output-name>` is not provided, then the result is passed to the console, otherwise it is written to the file with first 3 lines giving information about the source of exchange, date and time.
+If :ref:`--output_name <rad-extract-tb2j_output-name>` is not provided, then the result is printed to the console, otherwise it is written to the text file.

 Exchange types
 ==============